You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 print icon

-The Master of Arts in Teaching in Special Education is a 39-credit-hour program designed to prepare and support special educators in the field.
-The program develops Relay students to become culturally responsive and inclusive educators through an intentional, yet flexible, pathway composed of Foundations courses, content-specific Content Pedagogy courses, Clinical Practice courses, and a selection of Flex courses.
+The Master of Arts in Teaching in Special Education is a 31-39-credit-hour program (varies by state) designed to prepare and support special educators in the field.
+The program develops Relay students to become culturally responsive and inclusive educators through an intentional, yet flexible, pathway composed of Foundations courses, Content Pedagogy courses, Clinical Practice courses, and a selection of Flex courses.

 In their Foundations courses, Relay students in this program will learn to establish culturally responsive and inclusive classrooms with specific inquiries into systems for instructional planning, teaching culturally and linguistically diverse students, and teaching exceptional learners.

-In the first year of the program, Content Pedagogy courses are content-specific, integrating learning from Foundations courses with a content focus on standards, curriculum, instructional methods, and assessment in elementary education or secondary English language arts, mathematics, science, or social studies education.
-The focus in year one is providing appropriate scaffolds and academic and behavioral supports in inclusive, Tier 1 settings.
+In the first year of the program, Content Pedagogy courses integrate learning from Foundations courses with a focus on providing appropriate scaffolds and academic and behavioral supports in inclusive, Tier 1 settings.
+Depending on their specific program, Relay students may also focus on standards, curriculum, instructional methods, and assessment in elementary education or secondary English language arts, mathematics, science, or social studies education.

 In the second year of the program, Content Pedagogy courses focus on literacy development and the delivery of specialized instruction in reading, writing, and math via whole-group, small-group, and one-on-one interventions.